BronsonJS/BronsonJS.github.io/README.md

 - Identify high-risk customer segments most likely to churn, based on financial behaviours and engagement levels with bank products.

 - Make informed, data-driven decisions to develop targeted retention strategies that focus on retaining customers most at risk of leaving.

+# Data Source

+- What data is needed to address the objective?

+To effectively address the objective and create meaningful visual insights for customer churn, the dataset should include the following key data points:

+- Geography
+- Financial Information
+- Product Usage
+- Churn Status